truthixify/haven/SPEC.md

 * The score tier (Observer, Initiate, Trusted, Guardian, Sovereign)

-* The identity commitment (a hash of the user's CKB public key -- not the key itself)
+* The identity commitment (a hash of the user's CKB public key, not the key itself)

 * The score epoch and expiry